Georgia Governor John Slaton

 Mrs. Slaton then kissed her husband and confessed, “I would rather be the widow of a brave and honorable man than the wife of a coward.”

 And the Evangelical "christian" murderers brought their kids to witness the torture murder.
-Supposedly, Evangelical preachers, the sheriff, police officers and local judges took part too.
+Supposedly, Evangelical Southern Baptist, Assemblies of God preachers, the sheriff, police officers and local judges were there too.
 We will never know because they protected each other.
 The torture/murderers tipped off the Atlanta Constitution to send a reporter and photographer to their lynching of INNOCENT JEWISH FACTORY MANAGER LEO FRANK.
 The Atlanta Constitution Photographer/Reporter refused to take a photo of naked Leo Frank until someone got a towel and covered up his body.
+Folklore that I heard repeatedly when I was a kid, these Evangelical fathers let their 8/9/10/11/12/13/14-year-old sons kick Leo Frank in the nuts before they murdered him.
+One boy told me that his 13-year-old grandfather bragged about how much fun it was to torture Leo and laugh as Leo screamed in pain.

 Jim Conley raped, strangled, robbed and murdered 14-year-old Mary Phagan at the National Pencil Company when she came to pick up her pay on the Confederate Memorial Day Holiday.
 Only 4 people were in the National Pencil Company building on that Saturday, Leo Frank the Jewish Factory Manager, the Black Janitor Jim Conley, Mary Phagan and Office Boy Alonzo Mann the 14-year-old Office Boy.
 Mann would admit years later he had seen Conley, ALONE, carrying Mary Phagan's body.
 This directly contradicted Conley's court testimony, in which was very clear that he had been drafted by Leo Frank to carry her body which was far too heavy for the slight man to carry alone.
 Leo Frank, together with Jim Conley, according to Jim Conley, had carried Mary Phagan's body to the basement.